 The idea that Hitler was just a German nationalist with limited aims isn’t new.
 It goes back at least to 1961, when historian A.J.P.
 Taylor argued that Hitler had no master plan and was simply reacting to events as they came.
 Taylor’s book caused a stir, and for good reason.
 It challenged comfortable assumptions.
 But most serious historians now reject his core claim.
 Opportunism wasn’t the whole story.

-Mein Kampf, published in 1925, didn’t leave much room for ambiguity.
+To make that argument work, you have to ignore everything else Hitler said and did.
+Mein Kampf, published in 1925, did not leave much room for ambiguity.
 It laid out a programme of racial conquest, not limited grievances.
-Hitler didn’t just want to overturn Versailles.
+Hitler did not just want to overturn Versailles.
 He wanted Lebensraum, living space, in the East.
-That meant a German empire built on the ruins of Poland, Ukraine, and Russia.
-It meant mass displacement, forced labour, and, eventually, extermination.
+That meant a German empire built on the ruins of Poland and beyond.
+It meant mass displacement and forced labour, with extermination as policy.

 There was also a pattern, and it never really changed.
 First, a promise of peace and compromise.
 Then a move.
 Troops into the Rhineland, then into Austria.
 Then an escalation.
 The rest of Czechoslovakia.
 Each time, he broke agreements and framed himself as the aggrieved party.
 After Munich, Chamberlain declared peace in our time.
 Six months later, Hitler took Prague.